RankKind.Ordinal

 Source table as dataset for RankKind.Type in Power Query

 You can rank this data using the Table.AddRankColumn function.
-Below examples rank the data based on the revenue amount.
+Below are examples of how to rank the data based on the revenue amount.

 Source,